rithikagangishetty/CalendarApp/README.md

 ## Overview

 This README provides essential information for setting up and understanding the Calendar Web Application.

+The Calendar Web Application is a web-based calendar application that enables users to create events.
+Additionally, users have the ability to add their friends as connections and invite them to join events.

-This application leverages the [react-big-calendar](https://www.npmjs.com/package/react-big-calendar) npm package as its foundation for the calendar page.
+This application leverages the [react-big-calendar](https://www.npmjs.com/package/react-big-calendar)  as its base for the calendar page.

 ## Prerequisites